-The film is entitled ‘Even Gods’ a short by Canderblinks/Manifesto Films telling the story of Hughie (Lalor Roddy), a former alcoholic and long-time joker, who meets his estranged daughter for the first time in over a decade.
+‘Even Gods’ is a short by Canderblinks/Manifesto Films telling the story of Hughie (Lalor Roddy).
+Hughie, a former alcoholic and long-time joker meets his estranged daughter for the first time in over a decade.

-Written and directed by Phil Harrison the film stars Lalor Roddy (Hunger, Cherrybomb, Scapegoat to name just a few of his films) a remarkable actor whose performance was absolutely gripping.
+Written and directed by Phil Harrison the film stars Lalor Roddy (Hunger, Cherrybomb, Scapegoat, The Shore).
+Roddy is a remarkable actor whose performance was absolutely gripping.
 Acting alongside Paul Caddell the scenes were realism personified.

-But when his daughter contacts him out of the blue and wants to see him for the first time in thirteen years the boundaries of Hughie’s solid life begin to blur and the wounds of the past come back into sharp, painful focus.
+When Hughie’s daughter contacts him out of the blue his boundaries of solid life begin to blur and the wounds of the past come back into sharp, painful focus.

-And when Hughie meets his granddaughter, who he never knew existed, he finds himself circling the contours of a life he thought lost, buried forever.
+When Hughie meets his granddaughter he never knew existed, he finds himself circling the contours of a life he thought lost.
+Buried forever.